 For the believer this post has been a looking back to the value and character of the cross of Christ.
 It is of infinite value and brings to us, by the teaching of the Spirit, a solemn understanding of the redemptive work.
 But there should be this gentle warning – if I remain, as it were, constantly at the foot of the cross, God will continue to appear and seem like a Judge of me.
 The cross is were sin in the flesh was judged by God.
 I cannot always be before the blood as it were – the slain Lamb’s blood is what delivers from a God passing over in judgment.
 Wonderful truths to understand and cherish, but I am now past the cross and have been given a new relationship and position with God.
 I have been raised with Christ, and this is with the Man beyond the power of death, beyond the power of the enemy.
 Being risen with Christ, I am united to Him in heaven (Eph.
 1:16-23, 2:4-7).
 The cross is behind me, having come to God by it.
 But I am with God now.
 This is the believer’s position; this is the church’s place.

 Then we must be mindful of the things we concentrate on as believers.
 We are instructed to look in the mirror at a Christ in glory, instead of looking at a Christ in the flesh (II Cor.
 3:18, 5:16).
-This is what our eyes should always be focused on.
+Jesus Christ is what our eyes should always be focused on.
 If they are, then we will be changed by the Spirit into His image.
-More and more we will be conformed into the image of a glorified Christ.
+More and more, in our walk down here, we will be conformed into the image of a glorified Christ.
 But this is not a Christ on the cross.
 When on the cross He was in the flesh – actually, there He was made to be sin in the flesh (Rom.
 8:3).
 On the cross He was not yet glorified.
-For our present sanctification we must see a Christ in glory in the mirror – this is a Man beyond death, beyond the sin which He was made, beyond the sins that He bore, beyond the power of Satan, beyond the judgment of God and the cup of wrath He drank.
+For our present sanctification we must see and focus on a Christ in glory in the mirror – this is a Man beyond death, beyond the sin which He was made, beyond the sins that He bore, beyond the power of Satan, beyond the judgment of God and the cup of wrath He drank.
 “What then if you should see the Son of Man ascend where He was before?”
 (John 6:62) This He has done.
 Redemption is complete, and this Man has gone into glory and sat down at the right hand of God – by which I now can know God in the perfectness of His love and know the Son of Man in the perfectness of God’s righteousness.
 There He is hidden in God, and He is my life, and I am hidden in God with Him (Col. 3:1-3).
 This Man, when He had by Himself purged our sins, sat down in glory at the right hand of God.
 He waits until it is time to deal with His enemies (Heb.
 1:3, 10:12).